fig-x/fig-x-data/ReadMe.md

-# Data file for fig-x.github.io
+# Data files for fig-x.github.io

 Jul 6, 2024 by Fumeng Yang

 This repository contains the datasets used to render [fig-x.github.io](https://github.com/fig-x/fig-x.github.io/tree/main).
-I decided to separate data from the code to lower the bar for updating, though later it may be approved a bad idea.
-I anticipate that everyone should know how to update the website, but maybe we still need a web master to do this for checking and consistency.
+I decided to separate data from the code to lower the bar for updating, though later it may be proved a bad idea.
+I anticipate that everyone should know how to update the website, but we still need a web master to do this for checking and consistency.

-Basically, you just need to look at json and add a similar entry in the json and upload images to the respective folders.
+Basically, you just need to (1) look at json and (2) add a similar entry in the json and  (3) upload images to the respective folders.
 You can pull this repo in your computer or just add information on Github.

-I would expect the webmaster to have this repo locally.
+I would expect the webmaster to have this repo locally and check the outcome.
+> To add **publication**, I feel you don't need to ask me (Fumeng) for permission.
+To add **people**, maybe just notify me before hand.
+To add **artifact**, you may want to discuss with me briefly unless it's obvious (like a package or a library).
+To add a new **research** area, hmmm, you definitely want to ask me.
+But to add a paper to an existing area, you probably don't need to ask me.
+After you edit them locally, push to the github, wait for 1-2 minutes, and then definitely check [fig-x.github.io](https://github.com/fig-x/fig-x.github.io/tree/main) to see if anything breaks.
+If we don't have a coding person, report to Fumeng.
+(If the problem is misspecified json, you should fix your json...)

 ## people and people.json